 Storage

-These refrigerator pickles can be used in a wide variety of things; hot smoked salmon sandwich (with beetroot creme fraiche, pea puree and pickled courgette with watercress) or my Smoked Trout Pate – both pictured below.
+These refrigerator pickles can be used in a wide variety of things.
+Examples include a hot smoked salmon sandwich (with beetroot creme fraiche, pea puree and pickled courgette with watercress), alongside Smoked Trout Pate - both pictured below.
+Or simply enjoyed on a Ploughman's Lunch.

 These courgette pickles are a quick, easy option to make when you need a pickled element quickly to balance out a dish.
 Think of the time you see Masterchef contestants whipping up a pickling liquid during a 1 hour timed cook!

-Long-life pickled, usually either canned or jarred for long-life (that last up to 2 years) would require a different method.
+Long-life pickles, usually either canned or jarred for long-life (that last up to 2 years), would require a different method.
 You can find an example of this in this blog post from The Homesteading Family.

 Pickled Courgette